Mantaro/mantaro.github.io/README.md

 If you have more questions or need help [don't hesitate to join our support server](https://support.mantaro.site) and we'll help you sort out your issues.
 This is the preferred method of helping general users, as more people can help.

-For any business inquiries, email `contact@mantaro.site`.
+For any business inquiries, or blacklist inquiries, email `contact@mantaro.site`.
+Otherwise the support server is preferred.

 ### Donating